-By and large, this data isn't exposed on the main OSM map, so I built Open Infrastructure Map to visualise it.
+This data isn't exposed on the default OSM map, so I built Open Infrastructure Map to visualise it.

 How do I contribute?